-The EOI form, including its annexes, must be signed by an authorized representative of the applicant organization and sent - via e-mail only - together with the required supporting documentation to the following e-mail address: application.integrityinitiative@siemens.com by 12 noon CET, May 8, 2018.
+The EOI form, including its annexes, must be signed by an authorized representative of the applicant organization and sent - via e-mail only - together with the required supporting documentation to the following e-mail address: application.integrityinitiative@siemens.com by 12 noon CET, August 29, 2013.

-Siemens confirms receipt of EOI

-Siemens will confirm receipt of the EOI by e-mail; such confirmation is without prejudice to the review and selection process.
+Siemens confirms receipt of EOI Siemens will confirm receipt of the EOI form by e-mail once complete; such confirmation is without prejudice to the review and selection process.
 No EOI form will be reviewed unless all annexes and the supporting documentation as defined in Annex 1 of the EOI-form have been submitted as a complete set of documents, via the above-mentioned e-mail address and by the stated deadline.